Make Your Next Trip Extraordinary

 How to Renew Your Passport Now

-Can I apply for a passport or renewal now?
+How can I apply for a passport or renewal?

-Applications can be dropped off at official passport agencies and at acceptance facilities, such as a post office or library (search for one near you).
-However, the State Department recommends mailing in applications because that is a safe, contactless option.
-Make sure you have all the required paperwork, documents, photos, and fees, whether you are applying for a renewal or a first-time passport.
-Note that adults with a 10-year passport can renew by mail.
+First-time applicants must apply in person; most renewals can be done by mail or dropped off at an acceptance facility, such as a post office or library (search for one near you).
+Make sure you have closely followed the rules for the required paperwork, documents, photos, and fees, whether you are applying for a renewal or a first-time passport.
+(Many delays these days are caused by incorrect paperwork and photos.)

 How long will it take?